J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 It's still powerful enough to run games quickly.

-Sprites can be zoomed and rotated line by line allowing to make textured polygons, it has a four channel base of polynomial generators (or whatever the hell that means), and some other nice gadgets.
+Sprites can be zoomed and rotated line by line allowing to make textured polygons, it has a four channel base of polynomial generators (or whatever the hell that means), and other things too..

-After some research into this subject, I ofcourse found a distinct lack of informtion on getting an Atari lynx development environment up and running on Mac OSX.
+After some research into this subject, I ofcourse found a distinct lack of information on getting an Atari lynx development environment up and running on Mac OSX.

 So without further (or more) ado, I give you the method I hav put together for setting up your development environment for Atari Lynx development on Mac OSX.